b-magic/SW_SVN/README.md

   B. Otherwise, you can get the visual studio community package.  https://visualstudio.microsoft.com/downloads/
 2. In the Windows app visual studio installer (not the extension), get the ".NET Desktop Developer" workload.
 3. Get the Visual Studio Installer (VSI) add-on package/extension so you can output install files.
 Note: This is separate/different than the windows app that has the same name.
 Instructions: https://www.codestack.net/solidworks-api/deployment/installer/vsi/.
 The instruction videos shows Within Visual studio to go Tools>Extensions>Manage, or just Extensions>Manage on newer versions.
 Within the popup window, search for "Windows Studio Installer" And select the first one, with an icon of an open cardboard box.
+4. Optional: You may wih to get the github extension at the same time.

 ### Solidworks